gilice/foiled/README.md

 - any feature that writes to the server (eg. replying, posting, etc. only for now)
 - admin access
-- web support: db on web is complicated, and the discourse web client is fine (although if you want to work on this, feel free to)
+- web support: working with databases with this tech on web is complicated, and the discourse web client is fine (although if you want to work on this, feel free to)

-## Code style
+## Code style & dev information

 - use [Riverpod](https://riverpod.dev) where possible
 - negative code = better code